 Throughout most of 2017, Kenya has been in an election fever mode.
 Being here while it happens, is a peculiar experience, as all activity grinds to a standstill, while all eyes are on the campaigning.

 The Kenya 2017 general election is estimated to be the most expensive in the history of Africa, at USD 1bn.

-The media and online advertising industry are having their heyday, with billboards and posters of smiling politicians adorning every inch of the country.
-Every TV and radio channel is blaring out political ads, telling you why each and every candidate is “our” man or woman.
-Colorful, open campaign vehicles with dancers and loud music are part of everyday life no matter where in Kenya you are.
+The media and online advertising industry are having their heyday.
+Billboards and posters of smiling politicians adorn every inch of the country.
+Every TV and radio channel is blaring out political ads, telling you to vote for “our” man or woman.
+Colorful, open campaign vehicles with dancers and loud music are visible features everywhere.

-Like during every election in Kenya, news have become rather monotonous, as there are few stories not related to the election: Which politician insulted whom?
+Like during every election in Kenya, news have become rather monotonous.
+There are few stories not related to the election: Which politician insulted whom?
 Is the government planning to rig in their home areas, or the opposition in theirs?
 Is some MP aspirant bribing voters, and will the presidential loser accept the results?
-Kenya seems to rotate around those questions, along with the major one: Will there be violence after the votes are counted?
+Kenyan elections rotate around those questions, along with the big one: Will there be violence?

 A well organized election

 Despite numerous political controversies, the IEBC seems to have pulled off a decent job in terms of organizing the elections.
 With more 40,000 polling stations set up, less of the endless queues normally characterizing Kenyan elections, are expected.